jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 "I'm going to MIT in August—and yes, I'm terrified.
 I'm leaving behind a sport I love, a city I've grown to care about, and all the safety of what I know.
 But I'm choosing it.
 Not because it's what my parents want, though they're supportive.
 Not because it looks good on paper.
 But because when I imagine my future, this is the one that makes me excited instead of just secure."

 More nodding.
 Caroline was outright crying now.
+Mom too.

+And Ethan—his chest was rising and falling like he was trying to keep his breathing steady.
+Like my words were hitting somewhere deep.

 "And I learned this from watching all of you.
 The artist who chose Parsons over pre-med.
 The hockey player who chose education over professional contracts."

 I didn't look at Ethan.
 Didn't need to.
 Everyone knew who I meant.

+But I felt the moment land.
+Felt him hear it—hear me tell 800 people that his choice was brave, not wasteful.
+That choosing yourself over others' expectations wasn't selfish.
+It was courageous.

+His eyes were wet.
+I could see that from here.

 "The musician who chose Berklee over business school.
 The writer who chose to take a year to write instead of rushing to college.
 You taught me that courage isn't about making the biggest choice or the most impressive choice.
 It's about making the honest choice.